icesoup-backup/markdown-cv/index.md

 ---
 # Muhammad Sadeed Waseem

-A Computer Engineering student with a passion for IOT / Embedded development and automation.
+A Computer Engineering student with a passion for IOT , Embedded development & automation.
 I am a fast learner and am always eager to learn new skills.

 <div id="webaddress">
 <a href="mailto:sadeeedw@gmail.com">sadeeedw@gmail.com</a>